SoftwareAG/c8y-docs/content/release-notes/10-5-0-bundle/10-5-0-improvements.md

 [LWM2M] The LWM2M bootstrap server now ignores empty fields.
 [MTM-26657]

-[Performance] Performance when investigating measurements has been significantly improved through a new search algorithm.
+[Performance] Performance when ingesting measurements has been significantly improved through a new search algorithm.
 Switching to the new algorithm at runtime is now possible via a tenant option.
 [MTM-27216]

 ### Apama EPL Apps (formerly Apama-epl)